iscc/iscc-specs/docs/specification.md

 1. Perform a discrete cosine transform per row of input pixels.
 2. Perform a discrete cosine transform per column on the resulting matrix from step 2.
-3. Extract upper left 8x8 corner of array from step 2 as a flat list.
+3. Extract upper left 8x8 corner of the array from step 2 as a flat list.
 4. Calculate the median of the results from step 3.
 5. Create a 64-bit digest by iterating over the values of step 5 and setting a  `1`- for values above median and `0` for values below or equal to the median.
 6. Return results from step 5.